nfowlie/next-shopping/README.md

-# Next Shopping
+# Next Music
-## A shopping site written in next with App Router
+## An Audio DB enabled website written in NextJS with App Router